SayadPervez/Arduino_Master_Delta/README.md

 # hybridize:-       **`Returns a hybrid`**
 #### **`hybridize`** takes one or two lists as parameters and returns an hybrid.
 #### **`hybridize ( li1 , li2 = None )`** is the function header.
-#### When two lists are passed, li1 corresponds to index and li2 corresponds to amplitude.
+#### When only one list is passed, the first parameter corresponds to Y-values (amplitude).
+When two lists are passed, the first list corresponds to X-values (index) and the second list corresponds to Y-values (amplitude).
 ```python
 # X and Y are lists
 X = [ 1,2,3,4,5,6,7,8,9,10 ]